dimitri-nicolo/calico/master/getting-started/kubernetes/installation/helm/index.md

 ## Step 6: Grant access to user interface

-Grant users permission to access the Tigera Secure EE Manager in your cluster.
-Run one of the following commands, replacing <USER> with the name of the user you wish to grant access.
+In this step, we are going to grant a user permission to access the Tigera Secure EE Manager in your cluster.
+For instructions on how to create a user, please consult our ["Configuring user authentication to Tigera Secure EE Manager" document](/{{page.version}}/reference/cnx/authentication#basic-authentication).
+Once you have a user, you can run the following commands, replacing `<USER>` with the name of the user you wish to grant access.

 **User manager**